Vietnam Pro Travel Tips: Take note the “Do’s” and “Don’ts”

 - You should dress properly when entering sacred places such as temples, pagodas, church or any spiritual places, or into a private home, as Vietnamese dress conservatively.
 It is best not to show off to much skin, or you will draw only stares from the locals.
 You should cover your breast, legs and arms.

-- Make sure you always have some change in your pocket for shopping convenient.
+- Make sure you always have some change in your pocket for shopping convenience.

 - Always in the mood of exploring!
 This country is beyond imagination.
 So take as many tours in Vietnam as you can within the time you spend within Vietnam.